Wilderness Road Campground

 Directions

-Located at the end of National Park Road off US Highway 58 in Virginia.
-From the Park Visitor Center in Middlesboro, KY (approximately 5 miles): turn left onto Pinnacle View Road, merge onto US-25E S toward Harrogate, TN, go through the tunnel, turn right onto US-58 E toward Jonesville, VA.
-Continue on US-58 approximately 2.4 miles, then turn left onto National Park Road to the campground entrance.
+Located at the end of National Park Road, off US Highway 58 in Virginia, approximately 3 miles from the park visitor center in Middlesboro, KY.
+From the visitor center, turn left onto Pinnacle View Road, merge onto US-25E S through the tunnel into Tennessee, turn right onto US-58 E toward Jonesville, continue 2.4 miles into Virginia, then turn left onto National Park Road to the campground entrance.

 Nearby Campgrounds